cloydlau/minimce/README.md

 - √ Support for uploading local images, local audios and local videos, seamless integration for Imgpond and Filepool.
 - √ Support for converting HTML into text.
 - √ Register globally or within scope.
 Config only once for common settings.
+- √ Support for global disabled of el-form

 *CN*